 '''

-$ c++ -c file1.C
+$ g++ -c -fkeep-inline-functions file1.C

-$ c++ -c file2.C
+$ g++ -c -fkeep-inline-functions file2.C

-$ gnatmake ada_unit -largs file1.o file2.o --LINK=c++
+$ gnatmake ada_unit -largs file1.o file2.o --LINK=g++

 '''

 2. Using GNAT and G++ from two different GCC installations: If both compilers are on the PATH, the previous method may be used.
 It is important to note that environment variables such as C_INCLUDE_PATH, GCC_EXEC_PREFIX, BINUTILS_ROOT, and GCC_ROOT will affect both compilers at the same time and may make one of the two compilers operate improperly if set during invocation of the wrong compiler.
 It is also very important that the linker uses the proper 'libgcc.a' GCC library - that is, the one from the C++ compiler installation.
 The implicit link command as suggested in the gnatmake command from the former example can be replaced by an explicit link command with the full-verbosity option in order to verify which library is used: